 Since cut quality differs for each shape, you'll want to check out our guides if you're looking for a fancy shape.

 This 2 carat emerald cut diamond ring from Blue Nile has two tapered baguette diamonds framing the center stone.

 While judging cut quality for fancy shapes is somewhat subjective, evaluating round brilliant diamonds is almost a science.
 If you're looking for a round diamond with the best sparkle, limit yourself to "excellent" or "ideal" cut grades and stick to the parameters in our guide.

 Although this recommendation will help you find a fantastic diamond online, you'll still need to look at videos of your diamond.
 As an example, take a look at the video of this two-carat diamond on the Blue Nile site.
 Make sure that the stone has good sparkle throughout.
 Look at the brilliance (white flashes) and dispersion or fire (colored flashes) in the diamond.
 A well-cut diamond should have a good mix of both, but you may prefer more fire or brilliance.

 Choosing Color and Clarity for a Two-Carat Diamond

-For color, an I or J will still appear white against white gold or platinum, and a K or L color could work for yellow gold or rose gold settings.
+For color, an I or J will still appear white against white gold or platinum.
+This 2 carat emerald cut ring from Blue Nile illustrates this point perfectly.
+A K or L color could work for yellow gold or rose gold settings as seen in this 2 carat solitaire diamond ring from Blue Nile.
 While higher color grades will appear marginally whiter, it's not very noticeable — try telling the difference in our quiz.